 "Telluride Horror Show needs to be on every horror movie fan's bucket list." -Web Wombat

 Ted Wilson (Festival Director)

-Thank you for your interest in submitting your film to the Telluride Horror Show in Telluride, Colorado, October 10-12, 2014.
-We’re looking for horror and thriller films, as well as dark fantasy and sci-fi.
+Thank you for your interest in submitting your film to the 9th Annual Telluride Horror Show in Telluride, Colorado, October 12-14, 2018.
+We’re looking for horror, thriller, suspense films, as well as sci-fi, the fantastical and off-the-wall cinema.
 Documentaries and comedies are also accepted if they fall under the above genres.
-We prefer films completed in 2013 and 2014, but will consider earlier works.
-If your film is chosen as an official selection at this year’s Telluride Horror Show, we will contact you no later than October 1, 2014.
-All submissions must be postmarked by September 20, 2014.
+We prefer films completed in 2017 and 2018, but will consider earlier works.
+If your film is chosen as an official selection at this year’s Telluride Horror Show, we will contact you no later than October 1, 2018.
+All submissions must be received by September 15, 2018.

 Submissions may be of any length, from any country.
-Entrants may submit a DVD, Blu-Ray (Region 0 or 1, NTSC), or online screener.
+Entrants may submit a DVD, Blu-Ray, .MOV or .MP4 via email, or online screener.
 Submitted films should either be in English or include English subtitles.
-If the film is chosen as an official selection at the Telluride Horror Show, it is the responsibility of the filmmaker to provide us with DVD, Blu-Ray (preferred format), DCP, or .MOV as the final screening format.
+If the film is chosen as an official selection at the Telluride Horror Show, it is the responsibility of the filmmaker to provide us with DCP as the exhibition format.

 RIGHTS & RELEASES

 The Telluride Horror Show reserves the right to use film stills and portions of accepted films for promotional purposes.